rajkjain04/object-oriented-design-interview-practice/Parking-Lot/notes.md

 ### Parking Garage

 The parking garage will contain parking floors.
-Parking Garage will have park vehicle and remove vehicle methods
+Parking Garage will have park vehicle and remove vehicle methods.

+The Parking Floors cannot exist independently without the Parking Garage.
+We create an instance of Parking Floors for each floor.
+This relationship is composition ("has-a") relationship.

+Composition is a stronger form of a "has-a" relationship than Aggregation.
+In Aggregation, the child object can exist without the parent but this is not the case in Composition.

 ### Parking System